mitchellh/go-glint/README.md

 **API Status: Unstable.** We're still actively working on the API and may change it in backwards incompatible ways.
 See the roadmap section in particular for work that may impact the API.
+In particular, we're currently integrating this library into [a new HashiCorp project](https://twitter.com/mitchellh/status/1283093598922133504) and the experience of using this library in the real world will likely drive major changes.

 ## Roadmap